-The link to this MU Bible study is found in the 16 Days Resources at: www.mothersunion.org join with a growing number of people who are committed to wearing black on Thursdays with a Thursdays in Black Badge. days in Towards a world without rape and violence
+The link to this MU Bible study is found in the 16 Days Resources at: www.mothersunion.org join with a growing number of people who are committed to wearing black on Thursdays with a Thursdays in Black Badge.

 Thursdays in Black - towards a world without rape and violence...